 Goal T-3 To provide appropriate funding and financing of transportation infrastructure.
-Policy T-3.1 The City shall pursue dedicated and collaborative transportation funding sources from State and regional agencies on its own and in partnership with other local and regional organizations and agencies.
-Policy T-3.2 The City shall collaborate with other communities to seek increased state and regional funding sources.
+Policy T-3.1 regi City shall pursue dedicated and collaborative transportation funding sources from State and onal agencies on its own and in partnership with other local and regional organizations and ncies.
+Policy T-3.2 City shall collaborate with other communities to seek increased state and regional funding rces.
 Policy T-3.3 The City shall explore traffic impact revenue associated with appropriate developments.
-Policy T-3.4 The City shall place a priority on Vulnerable Road User (VRU) safety, considering pedestrian and bicycle safety and accessibility in the Capital Improvement Plan (CIP) program.
-Goal T-4 To use state-of-the-art design and technology to create a safe, efficient, environmentally sound and user-friendly transportation system.
-Policy T-4.1 The City's road network shall incorporate "intelligent transportation systems" to manage traffic congestion using real time data, particularly during peak seasons and major community events and incorporating successful solutions and best practices.
-Policy T-4.2 The City shall identify and promote Transit-Oriented Development in areas that can support the regional transit system and related plans (North End).
-Policy T-4.3 The City shall design street and public parking area lighting that improves safety, energy efficiency, protection of the night skies (dark sky protections) and environmental soundness.
-Policy T-4.4 The City shall work with transit and tourism providers to enhance protections to the city's natural resources.
+Policy T-3.4 City shall place a priority on Vulnerable Road User (VRU) safety, considering pedestrian and cle safety and accessibility in the Capital Improvement Plan (CIP) program.

+Goal T-4To use state-of-the-art design and technology to create a safe, efficient, environmentally sound and user-friendly transportation system.

+- Policy T-4.1The City's road network shall incorporate "intelligent transportation systems" to manage traffic congestion using real time data, particularly during peak seasons and major community events and incorporating successful solutions and best practices. - Policy T-4.2 The City shall identify and promote Transit-Oriented Development in areas that can support the regional transit system and related plans (North End). - Policy T-4.3 The City shall design street and public parking area lighting that improves safety, energy efficiency, protection of the night skies (dark sky protections) and environmental soundness. - Policy T-4.4 The City shall work with transit and tourism providers to enhance protections to the city's natural resources.
 This includes reducing commercial vehicle traffic to the city's south shores, designing routes to minimize impacts on residential neighborhoods, and elimination of idling engines during stops of more than two minutes.
-To provide sufficient and suitably legated parking designed to climinate mitigate Goal T-5 To provide sufficient and suitably located parking, designed to eliminate, mitigate or reduce impacts.
-Policy T-5.1 The City shall strive to develop, implement and actively manage a plan and program intended to provide sufficient parking to support local businesses and tourist activity sites.